F5Networks/f5-aws-cloudformation/README.md

 ### All F5 Supported templates for AWS
 To see a list of all of our supported AWS CloudFormation templates, see the **[AWS Supported Template index](https://github.com/F5Networks/f5-aws-cloudformation/blob/main/template-index.md)**.

+### Note on IMDSv2
+These templates now use IMDSv2 to access AWS metadata from within instances.
+IMDSv2 uses session-oriented requests instead of the request/response model used by IMDSv1.
+Please read more about [IMDSv2 here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html).
+This does not affect how the templates are deployed but makes your deployments secure against various types of attacks.
+Please read more on the topic [here](https://aws.amazon.com/blogs/security/defense-in-depth-open-firewalls-reverse-proxies-ssrf-vulnerabilities-ec2-instance-metadata-service/).

 ### Troubleshooting and Known Issues
 To see steps for troubleshooting common problems with AWS CloudFormation, see the **[Troubleshooting Steps section](https://github.com/F5Networks/f5-aws-cloudformation/blob/main/aws-troubleshooting.md)**.
 All known issues are on GitHub for better tracking and visibility.
 See issues with a label of **Known Issues** at https://github.com/f5networks/f5-aws-cloudformation/issues.